Cheddar Cheese vs Edam Cheese

 Edam is a semi-hard Dutch cheese that is recognizable by its typically red or yellow wax coating.
 Made from partially skimmed cow's milk, it has a mild, slightly salty flavor and a firm but creamy texture.
 Edam ages well and does not spoil; instead, it hardens, which makes it an excellent cheese for long-term storage.

-Cheddar Cheese has a mild to sharp, buttery to brothy and savory taste.
-Cheddar's aroma can be described as "varies".
-Edam Cheese has a sweet, milky, nutty, buttery taste.
+• Taste: Cheddar Cheese (Mild to sharp, buttery to brothy and savory), Edam Cheese (Sweet, milky, nutty, buttery)

 Cheddar Cheese Edam Cheese